 The soup stores and freezes well and can be made ahead of time for meal planning.

 Veggies like onions, carrots, bell pepper, and celery are used in this recipe but you can always your favorite ones.
-I like to make this vegan black bean soup with fresh tomatoes however, canned ones work well too and can be added at the end.
+I like to make this vegan black bean soup with fresh tomatoes however, canned ones work well too, and can be added at the end.

 Garlic, bay leaf, oregano, and cumin powder add flavor to this soup.
 Black bean soup can be made spicy by adding some serrano pepper or red chili powder as per taste.
 You can also add some jalapeno pepper.

+Vegetable broth or water can be used to make the soup.
 Finally while serving, add some lime juice, and garnish it with a few slices of avocado and chopped cilantro.

-It is extremely easy to make vegan black bean soup in the instant pot, especially once all the veggies have been chopped.
+It is extremely easy to make vegetarian black bean soup in the instant pot, especially once all the veggies have been chopped.
 This is a healthy version of black bean soup as there is no oil used to saute the veggies.

 This is a dump-and-go recipe in which all the ingredients are added to the instant pot liner and then pressure cooked.
 I have made this black bean soup in the instant pot mini but it will work well in a 6 qt. instant pot as well.